 Surgery

-Most endometrial cancer patients require surgery known as hysterectomy.
+Most doctors require surgery known as hysterectomy for endometrial cancer patients.
 A particular treatment plan depends on the type of cancer and the overall health of the patients.

-During hysterectomy, a surgeon removes the uterus.
-They might also remove the ovaries and fallopian tubes, in a procedure known as a bilateral salpingo-oophorectomy (BSO).
-Hysterectomy and BSO are typically performed during the same surgical procedure.
+During hysterectomy, the surgeon removes the uterus.
+They might also remove the ovaries and fallopian tubes in a procedure known as a bilateral salpingo-oophorectomy (BSO).
+Surgeons typically perform hysterectomy and BSO during the same surgical procedure.

-To learn if the cancer has spread, the surgeon will also remove nearby lymph nodes.
-This is known as lymph node dissection or lymphadenectomy.
+To investigate, the surgeon will also remove nearby lymph nodes.
+This procedure is known as lymph node dissection or lymphadenectomy.

 Radiation Therapy